DocNow/twarc-videos/README.md

 # twarc-videos

-This twarc plugin uses youtbe_dl to download videos and their metadata from tweets.
+This twarc plugin uses [youtube_dl] to download videos and their metadata from tweets. youtube_dl downloads video from [more platforms] than youtube.

 First you need to install twarc and this plugin: